Erotemic/graphid/README.md

 ### Other data structures

-`infr.queue` - The priority queue which holds the next edges to be reviewed
+* `infr.queue` - The priority queue which holds the next edges to be reviewed

-`infr.refresh` - This custom object lets us estimate the probability that any undiscovered positive reviews remain.
+* `infr.refresh` - This custom object lets us estimate the probability that any undiscovered positive reviews remain.

+* `infr.task_probs` - Contains results of pairwise probability predictions from `infr.verifiers`.
+While this info is also stored on edges, it is faster to access it via a dedicated dict.

+* `infr._gen` - A generator that contains the current "loop" state.

+### Plugin data structures

+The data structures that allow a developer to plugin custom ranking and verification algorithms.

+* `infr.ranker`: the ranking algorithm (e.g. LNBNN), this suggests candidate edges to be put in `infr.unreviewed_graph`
+* `infr.verifier` the algorithm that predicts the probability a pair of annotations is positive, negative, or incomparable.
+* `infr.verifiers` - dict containing the previous object, but can also contain verifiers for other pairwise classification task (e.g. photobombs).
+The corresponding `infr.task_thresh` also maps decisions to threshold required for automatic decision making.

+### Data structure that might not be necessary:

+* `infr.internal_feedback`: a dictionary containing all decisions (edges) that have been made but have not been committed to the some backend database
+* `infr.external_feedback`: a dictionary containing all decisions (edges) that have been committed to the some backend database